jaelpark/JPyPlotRatio/README.md

 layoutRatio | float | Relative proportions between the plot panel and ratio panel.
-Default 0.7 disableRatio | list `[rowN1,rowN2,...]` | Row indices for which ratio plot won't be shown rowBounds | Dict `{rowN:(ymin,ymax), ...}` | Dictionary of y-limits for each row colBounds | Dict `{colN:(xmin,xmax), ...}` | Dictionary of x-limits for each column ratioBounds | Dict `{rowN:(ymin,ymax), ...}` | Dictionary of y-limits for the ratio panels in each row ratioIndicator | bool | If True, a dashed line will be drawn to indicate a zero difference line
+Default 0.7 disableRatio | list `[rowN1,rowN2,...]` | Row indices for which ratio plot won't be shown rowBounds | Dict `{rowN:(ymin,ymax), ...}` | Dictionary of y-limits for each row rowBoundsMax | Dict `{rowN:(ymin,ymax), ...}` | Dictionary of minimum and maximum y-limits for each row - applied if plot point exceeds these limits.
+Ignored for a row if `rowBounds` has a setting for it. colBounds | Dict `{colN:(xmin,xmax), ...}` | Dictionary of x-limits for each column ratioBounds | Dict `{rowN:(ymin,ymax), ...}` | Dictionary of y-limits for the ratio panels in each row ratioIndicator | bool | If True, a dashed line will be drawn to indicate a zero difference line